dscho/pagefind-xkcd-demo/content/comics/2007-5-2-online-communities.md

 The Wet Sea

 Item Labels: Shipwreck of the SS Howard Dean, Cory Doctrow's Balloon, Stallman's airship, Google's volcano fortress

+[Another label in a white box, set down in a convenient spot in the lower-left of the map:]

 (Not a complete survey.
 Sizes based on the best figures I could find but involved some guesswork.
 Do not use for navigation.)